|On this page|

-You can use target positions and velocities to mix simulation with target in a natural-looking way.
-The target positions and velocities are stored in the point attributes
+You can use a target animation to mix simulation with animation in a natural-looking way.
+A target position at each frame can be provided the point attribute

 If you enable Import Target Geometry on the Cloth Object, then the solver will automatically copy the position

 The Target Stiffness and Target Damping parameters on the cloth object can be used to determine how strongly the target geometry influences the cloth position and velocity.
 The Target Stiffness parameter on the Cloth Object determines how strongly the positions in the simulation geometry will move towards the positions in the target geometry.
 The Target Damping parameter determines how strongly the solver will adapt the velocities in the simulation geometry to the velocities in the target geometry.
 Both the Target Stiffness and Target Damping result in forces that are taken into account by the cloth integrator.

 If you want to animate target positions and velocities at each frame, then you need to set

 targetv in a SOP solver that runs before the cloth solver.

 To get good results with Target Damping, it is important that you have good velocities on the target geometry, in the form of a velocity point attribute

 v.
 For this purpose, the Cloth Object tool will add a correctly configured Trail SOP in the Cloth Object’s geometry network so that reasonably accurate velocities are guaranteed.
 However, if your target geometry already has accurate instantaneous velocities, then this Trail SOP is not needed.

 If you want some parts of the cloth to be affected by the target geometry more than others, you can locally adapt the Target Stiffness and Target Damping using the point attributes

 targetdamping.
 The solver will multiply the per-object target stiffness and damping values with these multiplier point attributes when it determines the forces.